 - SSH version 2

-- ssh server – sshd binary that runs SSH service and accepts connections on the server side
+ssh server is a binary called sshd that runs SSH service on default SSH port 22 and accepts secure connections on the server side.

 ssh command is the client side of id, while sshd (openssh server) is the server component.